 Goal 6: Ensure availability and sustainable management of water and sanitation for all

- However it needs to be stated that 90% of the world's water is consumed by the raw material industry, which is dominated by multinational corporations, and that at the same time the privatization of water supply is being strongly promoted worldwide.
+ However, it needs to be stated that 90% of the world's water is consumed by the raw material industry, which is dominated by multinational corporations, and that at the same time the privatization of water supply is being strongly promoted worldwide.
 Today, a number of multinational corporations dominate global water markets, thus making water more and more a luxury good while preventing any self-sufficiency and independence for the population.

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all